Rebuilding Joplin Together

 Shortly before the 2-year anniversary of the storm, Farmers was greatly moved by the rebuilding effort, the 35 families who remained in FEMA trailers, the hundreds of additional families who had no home to return to and the resilient community determined to recover more quickly than originally predicted.
 What impressed us most about the work was the recovery model that began in New Orleans following Katrina, and was replicated in Joplin.
 We knew we could not only impact the community of Joplin, but other communities who might one day be faced with the same ominous task of recovery.

-Beginning in 2013, Farmers sent employee from around the country to volunteer for two-week volunteer opportunities where they helped rebuild and repair homes.
+Beginning in 2013, Farmers sent employees from around the country to volunteer for two-week volunteer opportunities where they helped rebuild and repair homes.
 To date, more than 230 employees have donated over 10,000 hours, helping to bring over 30 families back home.
 Farmers is committed to helping bring all families home by the end of 2014, and volunteers will remain embedded in the community throughout the year.

 Disaster Recovery Playbook